redoper1/FiveM-Point-finger/README.md

 ```
 start pointFinger
 ```
-- While cloning or downloading from GitHub your directory will be most like named as `pointFinger-master`
+- While cloning or downloading from GitHub your directory will be most like named as `FiveM-Point-finger-master`

 ### Usage
 - To point with your finger press **`B`** and look in desired direction